-(Fall and Spring, Course Offered Every Year) Study of the role health and physical education plays in child development, school curriculum, and society.
+Study of the role health and physical education plays in child development, school curriculum, and society.
 Prospective teachers will learn basic knowledge, skills, and dispositions in the fields of health and physical education to allow them to prepare developmentally appropriate lessons using the Healthful Living Curriculum.
 Course includes observations and teaching experiences in a school setting during school hours.

-ESS-743 Teaching Physical Education in the
+ESS-743 Teaching Physical Education in the Elementary School for PE Majors (3.00 cr.)

-Elementary School: PE Majors (Fall, Odd-Numbered Years Only) A course designed to offer prospective physical education teachers with experience in instructional methodology appropriate at the elementary level.
+A course designed to offer prospective physical education teachers with experience in instructional methodology appropriate at the elementary level.
 Emphasis is placed on the synthesis of theory and practice in physical education at the elementary level and understanding the role of physical education in the development of children.
 Emphasis on the "movement approach" to learning motor skills, creative dance, rhythms, stunts and tumbling, movement games, and physical fitness activities is provided.
 Content includes curriculum design, planning and implementing units and lessons, teaching approaches, assessment and evaluation appropriate at the elementary school level.
 Extensive field experiences are required.
 Open to students admitted to the teacher education program or with permission of the instructor.